xRET2pwn/xret2pwn.github.io/_posts/2022-04-26-Building-Token-Vault-Part0x02.md

 <hr>

-If you have feedback please go ahead and DM me on Twitter, See you in the next blogpost.
+If you have feedback please go ahead and DM me on Twitter, See you in the next blog post.

 Peace out!✌️